ibm-cloud-docs/cis/about.md

 DNS within {{site.data.keyword.cis_short_notm}} has the following features:
 * DNS management - Manage your DNS records, control proxying, and enable DNS security.
-* DNSSEC: DNS security cryptographically signs a zone to ensure that the DNS records provided to the user are the same as the DNS records published on the DNS server.
+* DNSSEC - DNS security cryptographically signs a zone to ensure that the DNS records provided to the user are the same as the DNS records published on the DNS server.

 ### gRPC protocol support
 {: #grpc}

 The gRPC protocol builds efficient APIs with smaller payloads, which reduces bandwidth requirements, decreases latency, and increases the implementation time. {{site.data.keyword.cis_short_notm}} supports gRPC protocol for any proxied gRPC endpoints.
 To enable or disable gRPC support, navigate to the **Reliability** section, select the **Advanced** tab, and toggle the gRPC switch.

-The following requirements must be met before using gRPC:
+The following requirements must be met before you use gRPC:

 * The gRPC endpoint must listen on port 443
 * The gRPC endpoint must support TLS and HTTP/2